Mathieu-Desrochers/Scheme-Experimentations/documentation/infrastructure/exceptions.md

 Makes sure a resource is released even in the face of an exception.

 __allocation-procedure__
-Procedure that allocates and returns a resource.
+A procedure that allocates and returns a resource.

 __procedure__
-Procedure invoked with the allocated resource.
+A procedure invoked with the allocated resource.
-Can perform work without worrying about its release.
+It can perform work without worrying about its release.

 __release-procedure__
-Procedure invoked with the allocated resource.
+A procedure invoked with the allocated resource.
-Responsible for its release.
+It is responsible for its release.

 __invocation__